taradinoc/zilf/README.md

 The primary contact is Jesse McGrew (a.k.a. vaporware), who may be found on the [IntFic forum](https://www.intfic.com/), [IntFiction forum](http://intfiction.org/forum/), or [ifMUD](http://ifmud.port4000.com/).

-To report a bug or request a feature, please use the Bitbucket issue tracker.
+To report a bug or request a feature, please use our JIRA server at [vaporware.atlassian.net](https://vaporware.atlassian.net/projects/ZILF).